Decide what type of name registration is appropriate for your new business.

 Now choose another five potential names for your business.

-In my twenty years of experience as an attorney for new businesses and clients with new trademarks, 3 out of 4 names will not be available.
+Based on my experience as an attorney for new businesses and clients with new trademarks, 3 out of 4 names will not be available.
 Have your backup choices available and ready to go.

 Make an appointment with an experienced trademark attorney.